RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 ## Composing failing computations in a different way

-For some arguments there can be more than one way to represent some information and for as long as one of the representations is valid the alternatives may fail.
+In some cases there can be more than one way to represent some information and for as long as one of the representations is valid the alternatives may fail.
 To give an example an app might expect user to specify either their nick name or a full name:

 ```console
 app --nick Bob